hahuja2612/CS580-Program4/README.md

 Once you have your game working and the result is random, create a function:

-#### `Team * tournament(Team **, int) `
+#### `Team * tournament(Team **, int)`
-    * Takes an array of pointers to Team structs, and the number of teams.
+* Takes an array of pointers to Team structs and the number of teams.
     * You must verify the number of teams is a power of 2.
 If it is not, print a message saying the number of teams is invalid and return a NULL pointer.
     * :bulb: Use your game function for each round to determine the rounds winners.
 * Because this is an elimination style tournament, each team should lose only once, while the winner goes on to the next round.
 * You will need to create unique matchups (no team plays more than one game per round) for each round between two teams, and discard the losers.
     * :warning: MAKE SURE you do not delete the pointers from the league array.
 This will cause a memory leak.
 * You will need to keep track of the winners each round, and match them up on the next round.
 * Do not assume you will only have 8 teams.
 Your code should work with any power of 2 (8 | 16 | 32).

 Lastly, you will need to write a function that cleans up memory for each team: